-A specific outgrowth from the intra- and interagency work of the SIT was the initiation of a new collaboration with The Parents' Place of Maryland (PPMD), the statewide Parent Training and Information Center funded by OSEP.
+A specific outgrowth from the intra- and interagency work of the SIT is the collaboration with The Parents' Place of Maryland (PPMD), the statewide Parent Training and Information Center funded by OSEP.
 PPMD is a key partner on the SIT and through this collaboration the need was identified to intentionally engage families of young children receiving early intervention or preschool special education services in a parent leadership program.

-During Phase III, Year 3, the MSDE DEI/SES funded PPMD to develop, pilot, and evaluate a new multisession training program called Baby LEADers: Beginning the Journey.
-Using lessons learned from the pilot, which included a more in-depth application process and follow-up accountability for those parent's trained, the MSDE DEI/SES continued funding for the Baby LEADers program during Phase III, Year 4.
-A cohort of eight parents in the western region of Maryland graduated from the program and ongoing documentation indicates their involvement in leadership activities, mentoring other families, and serving on groups.
+During Phase III, Year 5, the MSDE DEI/SES continued to fund the PPMD to implement the multi-session training program called Baby LEADers: Beginning the Journey, (initially funded, developed, and piloted in Year 3).
+A cohort of 18 parents enrolled and graduated from the 2020 virtual training program.
+Initial plans were to offer the BabyLEADers training in southern Maryland, however due to the nature of the training being offered entirely virtually this year, it allowed for participation from across the state, representing 9 counties.

-Evidence-Based Practices Implemented
+3. Evidence-Based Practices Implemented

-During Phase III, Year 4, the SIT and four LITs continued to support the initial to full implementation of evidence-based practices (reflective coaching, RBI, and SEFEL/PM).
-The next four tables display a brief overview of each of the four SSIP jurisdictions, the three EBPs, the implementation stage of each EBP, and the overall focus of implementation activities during Phase III, Year 4.
+During Phase III, Year 5, the SIT and four LITs continued to support the initial to full implementation of evidence-based practices (reflective coaching, RBI, and Pyramid Model).
+Table 2 displays a brief overview of each of the four SSIP jurisdictions, the three EBPs, the implementation stage of each EBP, and the overall focus of implementation activities during Phase III, Year 5.

-Cecil County - Year 4 Key Activities/Implementation of Evidence-Based Practices
+Table 2.
+Key Activities/Implementation of Evidence-Based Practices